Tachyon-Sonics/ChaosCastle/README.md

     - The menu is a context menu, even in windowed mode.
 Use the right mouse button to open it.
 The background may not refresh properly while the menu is opened.
     - In full-screen mode, dialogs (settings, file chooser to load or save a game) are not resizable or movable.
     - Menu and dialogs may not render properly when using OpenGL or Direct3D on hardware that is not fully compatible.
 - The original game had a "File / Hide" menu, that was basically a "bosskey" that fully hides the game.
 In the Amiga version it could be recalled from the Workbench menu.
-In the Macintosh version, the main windows was hidden, but the menu bar was kept, and the "File / Continue" menu could recall the game.
+In the Macintosh version, the main window was hidden, but the menubar was kept, and the "File / Continue" menu could recall the game.
     - In this Java port, a tray icon is always present (it has the game's main character as icon), and has a menu that is the same as the application's one.
 The "File / Continue" menu can be choosen here to recall the game if you hid it using "File / Hide".

 These weird features were implemented in order to fully support the original version of the game (with the original, portable part of the code untouched).
 Future versions will probably remove or change these features.